harbour/core/README.md

      Rebuild language parser sources.
 Typically
      you only need this if your are Harbour core developer modifying grammar rules (.y).
-     Requires GNU Bison 1.28 or upper in PATH.
+     Requires GNU Bison 1.28 or upper in `PATH`.
      Default: `no`

    - `HB_CCPATH=[<dir>/]`